Carlotta (performer): Early life and personal life

-Carlotta is the stage name of Carol Byron' in Balmain, New South Wales, in 1943.
 As a child, she was taught song-and-dance routines by her mother.
-Neither her mother nor her stepfather approved of her subsequent transgender performing career.
-She had sex reassignment surgery in 1971 which, though not the first such procedure in Australia, was the first to receive major publicity.
-In 2018, she revealed she had bladder cancer.
-She says it was discovered early and had the tumor surgically removed.
+Neither her mother nor her stepfather approved of her subsequent transgender performing career, and she found solace in a woman she affectionately called her "Aunty Hazel".
+She had sex reassignment surgery in 1971.

+In 2024, she lived in Surfers Paradise, Queensland.

 Career

 Les Girls cabaret

-Her stage name was sourced from that of Empress Carlota of Mexico.
-Managed by impresario Lee Gordon, who had toured to Australia such stars as Elizabeth Taylor, Frank Sinatra and Judy Garland, she began her career as an original cast member of the long-running stage male revue Les Girls (pronounced lay-girls) cabaret show, which started in 1962 in the purpose-built nightclub building owned by Abe Saffron in the heart of Sydney's Kings Cross.
+Carlotta's stage name was sourced from that of Empress Carlota of Mexico.
+Managed by impresario Lee Gordon, who had organised tours to Australia by Elizabeth Taylor, Frank Sinatra and Judy Garland, she began her career as an original cast member of the long-running stage male revue Les Girls (pronounced lay-girls) cabaret show, which started in 1962 in the purpose-built nightclub building owned by Abe Saffron in the heart of Sydney's Kings Cross.
 The revue was performed exclusively by males in drag costume, and Carlotta performed spot-numbers as a singer and comedian.
 She eventually became known as "The Queen of The Cross" as the show's compere and lead attraction, performing also in Leagues clubs while touring with the show.

-She also appeared in the 1970 film The Naked Bunyip.
+Carlotta also appeared in the 1970 film The Naked Bunyip.

 Les Girls and Carlotta became an attraction for visitors to Sydney.
 Carlotta departed in 1992.
-Inspired by the film The Adventures of Priscilla, Queen of the Desert, she mounted a revue, "Carlotta & Her Beautiful Boys", planning to tour Australia.
+Inspired by the film The Adventures of Priscilla, Queen of the Desert, she mounted a revue Carlotta & Her Beautiful Boys, planning to tour Australia.
 This was not a financial success, bankrupting her, after which she mainly appeared as a one-woman performer.